topfreegames/offers/docs/source/API.md

   ### Claim Offer
   `PUT /offers/claim`

-  Claim a player's offer.
+  Claims a player's offer.
 Should only be called after payment confirmation. `:id` must be an `uuidv4`.

   * Payload
     ```